 Do you have a wooden bird feeder and want to begin painting it but don’t know how?
 No worries, I’ll cover that right now!

-It’s absolutely essential that we use the right paint when we want to paint bird feeders.
+We must use the right paint when we want to paint bird feeders.

 Why?